uschindler/es-legacy-completion-plugin/README.md

 indexes created with Elasticsearch 5.x use the following process:

-To compile the plugin you need to install [maven](https://maven.apache.org/) and a JDK in your environment.
+To compile the plugin you need to install
+[Apache Maven](https://maven.apache.org/) and a JDK 8 in your environment.

 The plugin compiles with Elasticsearch 5.3.0, but should also work with earlier or later versions.
-Just edit the POM file, compile, and create the package:
+Just edit the POM file by changing the plugin version number to match the Elasticsearch version, then compile and create the package:

 ```sh